ResearchComputing/Documentation/docs/software/gaussian.md

 ```

-#### G16 on GPU
+#### G16 on Alpine NVIDIA GPUs

 Please read [http://gaussian.com/running/?tabid=5](http://gaussian.com/running/?tabid=5) carefully to
-determine whether the K80 GPUs in Summit's "sgpu" partition will be
+determine whether the A100 GPUs in Alpine's "aa100" partition will be
 effective for your calculations.
 In many cases, SMP parallelization
-across all of the cores in a shas node will provide better speedup
+across all of the cores in an amilan node will provide better speedup
 than offloading computational work to a GPU.

-#### G16 on Knight's Landing

-We do not recommend running Gaussian16 on RMACC Summit's "sknl"
-partition.
+G16 can not use the AMD MI100 GPUs in Alpine's "ami100" partition.

 ### Sample input file